-Be careful about what you say to a mortgage lender because what you say may end up getting your loan application denied.
+Be careful about what you share with a mortgage lender because it may get your loan application denied.

 A mortgage loan application process involves a full examination of your financial background.
-There will be a lot of questions and mountains of documents to complete.
-By the end of it, you might have more questions than there were on the document.
-It’s important to be honest to your lender, but don’t say anything that can screw the deal up.
-Your goal is to get approval, and getting the best rate available.
+While there may be a lot of questions and documents to complete, staying honest and knowing what to say to your lender can help you close the deal.
+Remember, your goal is to get approval and the best rate available.

-Lying to a mortgage lender can ruin your chances at approval.
-On top of that, providing misleading info on a loan application is a felony.
-Welcome to mortgage fraud!
-You can try to hide certain info, but lenders are required to perform verifications of key financial documents.
-If you’re having some trouble, let your lender know and they’ll help you get over those obstacles.
+Lying to a mortgage lender can ruin your chances of approval.
+On top of that, providing misleading info on a loan application is considered mortgage fraud.
+Some try to hide certain info, but lenders are required to perform verifications of key financial documents.
+If you’re unclear about what to disclose, let your lender know, and they’ll help you overcome those obstacles.